The Cruel Sea Blu-ray Movie

 The Cruel Sea Blu-ray Movie, Special Features and Extras 3.0 of 5

-• Interview - in this video interview, Donald Sinden recalls how he became involved with The Cruel Sea; how some of the most memorable scenes were filmed; the book, censorship, and editing of The Cruel Sea; etc. In English, not subtitled.
+• Interview with Donald Sinden - in this video interview, Donald Sinden recalls how he became involved with The Cruel Sea and some of the most memorable scenes in it were filmed, and discusses the novel that inspired it, its reception, etc. In English, not subtitled.
 (33 min, PAL).

 • Trailer - the original theatrical trailer for The Cruel Sea.
 In English, not subtitled.
 (4 min, 1080p).